SUTRASET/SUTRASET/README.md

 # SUTRASET is extended USGS SUTRA code considering seepage(S), evaporation(E) and tidal forces(T)

-The pecific processes that the code considers on top of SUTRA are:
+The specific processes that the code considers on top of SUTRA are:

   1. evaporation takes water away with salt remain in the soils
   2. the reduction of evaporation due to water desaturation on the surface, by considering surface resistance.